Access Money Habitudes Online:

 How is this workshop emblematic of other community financial education classes that use Money Habitudes cards?

 1. Importance of relationships.
 As the announcement notes, “Managing your money is more than just numbers.
 Becoming comfortable with your money management skills includes your habits and attitudes … We’ll use the “Money Habitudes” cards as a starting point for thinking about our money and how we can become more comfortable with managing it.”
-This is a in line with a wider recognition within the financial education world that explains the popularity of behavioral economics and integration of money psychology: when working with one’s finances, there is a strong emotional component and as with any behavior change, it greatly helps people to understand why they do what they do with money in addition to just inputting receipts and doing a budget for example.
-Money Habitudes is often used as a crossover tool between financial literacy programs and those dealing with relationships and careers; this includes many marriage prep courses, for example.
+This is in line with a wider recognition within the financial education world that explains the popularity of behavioral economics and integration of money psychology: when working with one’s finances, there is a strong emotional component and as with any behavior change, it greatly helps people to understand why they do what they do with money in addition to just inputting receipts and doing a budget for example.
+Money Habitudes often serves as a crossover tool between financial literacy programs and those addressing relationships and careers, including many marriage preparation courses.

-4. Used in classes that span age, income, education.
+4. Used in classes that span age, income, and education.
 The listing says it is “open to adults of all ages and backgrounds.”
 While this may be more like legalese in this context, the reality is that many community programs serve a diverse population.
-As a financial personality test and conversations tarter about money, Money Habitudes has broad appeal and is used across the age, income and education spectrum (although note that there are different versions for different ages: adult, young adult, teen and a Spanish version too).
+As a financial personality test and conversation starter about money, Money Habitudes appeals broadly and spans the age, income,, and education spectrum (although note that there are different versions for different ages: adult, young adult, teen, and a Spanish version too).
 This financial education bankruptcy class case study is a good example of how a diverse audience can use the teaching tool and find value in it – while also making for a more enjoyable class to teach.

 5. Class time.
 This foundational financial education class in Maine is 2.5 hours.
 This is a bit longer than the majority of financial courses using Money Habitudes cards, but certainly within a normal time frame.
 Most financial literacy classes are probably 1-2 hours and use of the cards typically varies between 5 minutes and 2 hours.
 (It takes about 15 minutes as a minimum to do the basic Money Habitudes Solitaire card sort activity.)
-On the very short side of just having a few minutes, the cards can be used like values flash cards; each statement card provides a starting point point for people to talk about their money attitudes and habits.
-Classes with more time allow students to dive more into their money personality results and understand and apply the money type messages they reveal about themselves.
-It also affords more time for group work, group discussion and individual goal setting and the like.
+On the very short side of just having a few minutes, facilitators can use the cards as values flashcards; each statement card provides a starting point for people to talk about their money attitudes and habits.
+Classes with more time allow students to dive more into their money personality results and understand and apply the money-type messages they reveal about themselves.
+It also affords more time for group work, group discussion individual goal setting, and the like.
 (The Guide for Professionals provides more suggestions and information for those teaching and facilitating classes using Money Habitudes cards; facilitators may also glean ideas from the financial education case studies we’ve posted.
-And if you have a good example to share with others in financial education, therapy, marriage counseling, financial planning, career counseling, etc., let us know.)
+If you have a good example to share with others in financial education, therapy, marriage counseling, financial planning, career counseling, etc., let us know.)

-• Like many other nonprofits that use Money Habitudes as a teaching tool, the Maine Centers for Women, Work and Community provides both classes and one-on-one counseling.
-Money Habitudes is used in both settings, as well as at home with individuals and couples, as a support group activity, as a staff training or team building activity, and as a giveaway to start dialogue.
+• Like many other nonprofits that use Money Habitudes as a teaching tool, the Maine Centers for Women, Work, and Community provides both classes and one-on-one counseling.

-• Also like other asset building or financial education organizations, the Maine Centers for Women, Work and Community has a multi-faceted offering.
-This includes individual assistance and classes in: Building Careers, Starting Businesses, Managing Money, Becoming Leaders.
-While the center may not be actively using Money Habitudes in all of those areas, the cards are indeed used in classes and counseling for jobs and careers; entrepreneurship, microfinance and microlending; managing money, budgeting, credit counseling, homebuying, investing, etc.; leadership training, life skills and life coaching and personal development.
+• Also like other asset-building or financial education organizations, the Maine Centers for Women, Work, and Community has a multi-faceted offering.
+This includes individual assistance and classes in Building Careers, Starting Businesses, Managing Money, and Becoming Leaders.
+The center actively employs Money Habitudes cards in classes and counseling for jobs and careers, entrepreneurship, microfinance, microlending, managing money, budgeting, credit counseling, homebuying, investing, etc., as well as in leadership training, life skills, and life coaching for personal development.

 • The center has a focus on women.
-One of the strengths of Money Habitudes is that it is really well received by men and women (the hands-on nature and card game format is especially well received by men who are often not as willing to share their feelings).
-While the cards are used by both genders, they are employed in a number of women’s programs and in domestic abuse and violence shelters.
-Syble Solomon, the creator of Money Habitudes produces the Inspired Savings series of motivational money messages, specifically for women and she has spoken for a number of women’s groups.
+Money Habitudes actively engages both men and women, with its hands-on nature and card game format proving especially appealing, particularly for men who may be less inclined to share their feelings.
+The cards actively contribute to various women’s programs and find use in domestic abuse and violence shelters.
+Syble Solomon, the creator of Money Habitudes produces the Inspired Savings series of motivational money messages, specifically for women and she has spoken for several women’s groups.

 • The center offers a Family Development Account program.
-Many organizations that use Money Habitudes offer similar programs, as part of the asset building ladder.
-Many of these are matched savings Individual Development Account (IDA) programs.
+Many organizations that use Money Habitudes offer similar programs, as part of the asset-building ladder.
+Many of these programs operate as matched savings Individual Development Account (IDA) programs.
 Some are local, independent microloans or micro-enterprise grants.
-Many asset building organizations (such as the Maryland CASH Campaign) use Money Habitudes in concert with free EITC tax preparation programs and cash coaching.
-Other agencies work to both improve clients’ finances with classes and counseling while also checking for benefits like TANF, SSI, SNAP, WIC, etc.
+Many asset-building organizations (such as the Maryland CASH Campaign) use Money Habitudes in concert with free EITC tax preparation programs and cash coaching.
+Other agencies work to improve clients’ finances with classes and counseling while also checking for benefits like TANF, SSI, SNAP, WIC, etc.

-• The Maine Centers for Women, Work and Community is part of the University of Maine at Augusta.
-Many community users of Money Habitudes are associated with universities, especially those with Cooperative Extension partnerships.
+• The Maine Centers for Women, Work, and Community is part of the University of Maine at Augusta.
+Many universities, particularly those with Cooperative Extension partnerships, actively use Money Habitudes among their community users.

-• Here, the class and the use of the cards is supported in part by a grant from the FINRA Investor Education Foundation, through a partnership with United Way Worldwide.
+• Here, a grant from the FINRA Investor Education Foundation, in partnership with United Way Worldwide, supports the class and the use of the cards.
 Many organizations write in Money Habitudes to grants for modules on money management and financial education, knowing that they can reuse the durable money cards over and over – and use them in a variety of different programs and classes.
-Also, many grants restrict training dollars, so the easy-to-learn and easy-to-teach activity is well suited to such grants.
+Additionally, many grants restrict training dollars, making the easy-to-learn and easy-to-teach activity well suited to such grants.
 Outside of straight financial education, many organizations have purchased Money Habitudes through the national Healthy Marriage grant program as well as the Responsible Fatherhood initiative, both offered through the Administration for Children and Families.
-Outside of this grant, local United Way offices use the Money Habitudes materials in money coaching settings, classes and for staff development, especially with sensitivity training and financial self-awareness trainings for staff and volunteers, notably community VITA volunteers.
+Outside of this grant, local United Way offices use the Money Habitudes materials in money coaching settings, classes, and for staff development, especially with sensitivity training and financial self-awareness training for staff and volunteers, notably community VITA volunteers.

-Note that there is not a license fee to use Money Habitudes or to offer classes using Money Habitudes.
-The tool is meant to be used like a game and unlike other inventories doesn’t require special permission or training to use it in classes.
+Note that there is no license fee to use Money Habitudes or to offer classes using Money Habitudes.
+The tool is meant to be used like a game, and unlike other inventories, it doesn’t require special permission or training to be used in classes.
 However, additional in-depth training is available if you’re interested, especially as a train-the-trainer session.